dappnode/DAppNodeDocs/docs/user-guide.md

     <img width="1000"src="https://github.com/dappnode/DAppNodeDocs/blob/master/docs/images/powermanagement.png?raw=true">
 </p>

+### Advanced

+In this section of the System, there are several configurations.

+#### DAppNode Name

+Change DAppNode Name let you change the name that appears on the top right side of the UI.
+This feature does not modify the hostname of your machine.

+#### SSH

+You can enable/disable the ssh port of your dappnode.
+Or even modify the port that ssh uses.
+Remember if you change the port, you have to define this port when you want to connect via SSH.

 ## SDK

 Together with DAppNode´s SDK, this tab will help you to make the metamask transaction to publish your own package.